zemanel/zemanel.eu/content/articles/programming/2013-04-19-writing-better-javascript-code.md

      Successfully installed python-gflags closure-linter
      Cleaning up...

-Our test script will be *CloudAppSelectAllItems.js*, a <https://gist.github.com/zemanel/4974451> i created to to mass deletion of uploads on <http://GetCloudApp.com>.
+Our test script will be *CloudAppSelectAllItems.js*, a <https://gist.github.com/zemanel/4974451> i created to do mass deletion of uploads on <http://GetCloudApp.com>

     :::javascript
     /*